gavinhoward/bc/manuals/development.md

 exceptions, so I thought I would learn how to use them.
 How hard could it be?

 Quite hard, it turns out, especially in the presence of signals.
-And that's because there are many snares:
+And that's because there are a few big snares:

 1. The value of any local variables are not guaranteed to be preserved after a `longjmp()` back into a function.